Skyscanner/backpack-android/CONTRIBUTING.md

 If the check fails you either need to fix the issue if a change was unintended or record script above instead to update the screenshots.

 ### Espresso tests
 If your component contains logic that can't be verified via screenshot tests you can use espresso to test the logic.
-These tests live in the `Backpack` or `backpack-compose` module, depending on the component.
+These tests live in the `Backpack` (for View components) or `backpack-compose` (for Compose components) module, depending on the component.

 To run connected tests run